abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E2T2S1.png)

-1. After creating a work item, Please note down the Work item ID which will be used in the further steps.
+1. After creating a work item, please note down the Work item ID, which will be used in the further steps.

    ![](media/E2T2S2.png)